 Ashwagandha May Help Brain Performance

 Those with cognitive impairments, Alzheimer's, and schizophrenia suffer from inhibited brain performance.
 Ashwagandha has been known to improve cognitive function and can help to improve concentration, response time, executive function, and performance on cognitive tasks.
-Ashwagandha is a powerful supplement that you can implement in your daily routine to help improve your brain function.
+Ashwagandha is a powerful supplement that you can implement in your daily routine to help improve your brain function and mental alertness.

 Ashwagandha Has Anti-Inflammatory And Antioxidant Properties